DarkGhostHunter/Laratraits/README.md

 ## Missing a trait?

 You can make an issue with your proposal.
-Consider the logic must be contained inside a trait.
+Consider the logic must be contained inside a trait, or use an auxiliar class to avoid polluting the class with multiple methods.
 PRs are preferred with tests.

 ## License